 1.2 The Document Organization

 The order of presentation is chosen to convey the design of the system in top down approach.
 First, section 2 introduces the project context to give a general understanding of the system.
 The summary of the architectural drivers are presented in section 3 to elaborate what are important factors that define the design choices.
 In section 4, the system context is described; explaining the boundary of the system, and system entities interacts with the environment.
-Each entity is decomposed to the level where all significant functional requirements and quality attributes are applied to the design through section 5 to 8. in section 9, 10, 11 to specify the behavior of the system.))
+Each entity is decomposed to the level where all significant functional requirements and quality attributes are applied to the design through section 5 to 8.
+In section 9 to 11, the behavior of the system is specified.

 This document is organized as follows.